pragneshbarik/semantic-store/README.md

 # Overview of KV

-A simple Key Value vector database, built around faiss and SQLite, provides a pythonic interface for insertion, deletion, udating and deleting.
+A simple Key Value Vector database, built around faiss and SQLite, provides a pythonic interface for insertion, deletion, udating and deleting.
 It comes bundled with SemanticStore but if you want to install it as a standalone package then install it using this command,
 ```shell
 pip install semantic-store-kv
 ```